-Speaking of sophistication, the stunning Ashford Table Set by Galway Crystal shares it’s name with Ireland’s much loved castle and as you would expect, it exudes classic, timeless elegance.
+Speaking of sophistication, the stunning Ashford Table Set by Galway Crystal shares it’s named with Ireland’s much-loved castle and as you would expect, it exudes classic, timeless elegance.
 It takes your dining experience to a whole new level.

 3. The Quiet Man

 Staying in Cong, we simply have to visit the setting for one of Ireland’s much-loved movies, The Quiet Man.
 Full to the brim of Irish charm, this classic romantic comedy starring John Wayne and our very own Maureen O’Hara is a heartfelt, nostalgic tribute by director John Ford to his Irish roots.

 We can’t leave Mayo without a visit to an Irish craft institution and one of my favourite makers at The Irish Store.
 In the heart of County Mayo on the banks of the River Moy, stands the renowned Foxford Woolen Mills, Ireland’s oldest working mill and the makers of world famous woven rugs and scarves.
 Here’s one of my favourites from our Irish blanket collection.

 Time for a little Irish Island-hopping now as we cross the bridge from the mainland at Westport and step onto Ireland’s largest island, Achill.
 Marvel at the towering sea-cliffs, gorgeous beaches and awesome mountains.
 The air is clean, the welcome is warm and you can really get away from it all and discover a real sense of peace and tranquillity here.

 6. Céide Fields

 Time to step back to Neolithic times with a visit to Ceide Fields.
 This archaeological site near Ballycastle boasts the oldest field system in the world dating back some 5500 years!
 It’s an amazing insight into our Stone Age ancestors and how they lived and the award-winning visitor center shines a fascinating light onto this ancient Irish way of life.